Changissnz/seqbuild/README.md

 *Work-in-progress*

-Project is being developed in conjunction with that of library, `morebs2`.
+Project is being developed in conjunction with that of dependency library, `morebs2`.
 Started out as a research project, and I am starting to wrap ends to it before the project branches off into development hell terrain.

 And here is this, because and for the